 Staff should never attempt to carry out an investigation of suspected child abuse by interviewing the child or any others involved especially if a criminal act is thought to have occurred.
-The only people who should investigate child abuse and harm are Social Care or Police.
+The only people who should investigate child abuse and harm are Social Care, Police, or the NSPCC.

-The academy also ensures that all staff are clear that whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact social care to seek support for the child if, despite the discussion with the DSL, their concerns remain.
+Our academy also ensures that all staff are clear that whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact social care to seek support for the child if, despite the discussion with the DSL, their concerns remain.
 Staff are also informed of the academy's whistle-blowing procedures and the contact details for the Local Authority LADO and NSPCC helpline.

-Records and Monitoring (KCSiE 2023 paragraphs 68 to 70, Part Four, Part Five, Annex C)
+Records and Monitoring (KCSiE 2024, Part Four, Part Five, Annex C)

-Any concerns about a child will be recorded in writing within 24 hours.
+Any concerns about a child will be recorded on My Concern within 24 hours.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
 Records will be signed, dated and, where appropriate, witnessed.
 Where an opinion or professional judgement is recorded this should be clearly stated as such.